jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 July
-In July 2021, NIST published guidance for outlining security measures for critical software use and minimum standards for vendors testing of their software source code.
+In July 2021, NIST published guidance for outlining security measures for critical software use and minimum standards for vendors’ testing of their software source code.
 Also in July, the National Telecommunications and Information Administration (NTIA) released a